janprovaz/relentless_opossum/README.md

 ## List of required items:

-- 400g of fresh opossum meat
+- 400g of soya meat
 - 500g white onion
 - 2 cloves of garlic
 - dash of salt & pepa